• AI-enabled physics-based multiscale models power digital twin simulators for in silico oncology and nanomedicine applications.

 Computational Structural Biology

 Mutations in receptor tyrosine kinases have been implicated in a number of cancers.
-We utilize an array of quantum mechanics, molecular dynamics, free energy, and bioinformatics methods to explore mechanisms in cancer-driving mutations and help discriminate them from passenger mutations.
+We utilize an array of quantum mechanics, molecular dynamics, free energy, and bioinformatics methods together with machine learning to explore mechanisms in cancer-driving mutations and help discriminate them from passenger mutations.
 Specifically, we are examining the molecular mechanisms of mutation-driven constitutive kinase activation and drug resistance and developing efficient computational methods for predicting the oncogenic potential of novel mutations.

 Read More